verbb/gift-voucher/docs/developers/events.md

 });
 ```

-### The `beforeCaptureVoucherSnapshot` event
+### The `beforeCaptureVoucherSnapshot` Event
-Plugins can get notified before we capture a voucher's field data, and customize which fields are included.
+The event that is triggered before we capture a voucher's field data, and customize which fields are included.

 ```php
 use verbb\giftvoucher\elements\Voucher;